huan/brolog/README.md

 ## TEST

-Brolog comes with well test suit to ensure the behaviour is expected.
+Brolog comes with well test suit to ensure the behavior is expected.

 ### Unit Test